 The AI Tools You Use

 Even if some AI companies fail, the tools you use daily will likely survive.
-ChatGPT isn’t disappearing.
-Google’s AI features aren’t going anywhere.
+ChatGPT isn’t disappearing (OpenAI is backed by Microsoft’s $13 billion investment).
+Google Gemini isn’t going anywhere.
 The companies behind the most useful products have the resources to keep going through any market turbulence.

 How to Stay Calm During the AI Hype Cycle

-Whether or not you agree with my “pendulum” theory, here are some practical ways to navigate all the noise:
+Whether or not you agree with my “pendulum” theory, here are some practical ways to navigate all the noise.

 Don’t chase hot AI stocks.
 If your only reason for buying something is “AI is the future,” that’s not a strategy.
 That’s gambling.